top of page

 Step 7: Configure the Dependencies Tab

 When configuring an application and choosing a dependent app, the app you are currently configuring will be dependent on the app chosen.
 Any application in the dependent list must be installed first and can be considered as the "parent" application.
-You don't have to create an assignment for dependent apps as they will be targeted to the same assignment option as the app that is dependent on them.
+You don't have to create an assignment for dependent apps, as they will be targeted to the same assignment option as the app that is dependent on them.
+All apps in a dependency relationship must be Win32 apps.

 Simply put, creating a dependency says, “I am dependent on the app I am about to choose.”